 ON24 faces competition from marketing and web engagement tools provided by companies including Zoom (NASDAQ:ZM), LogMeIn (NASDAQ:LOGM), Intrado, Cisco (NASDAQ:CSCO), and Cvent.

-As you can see below, ON24's revenue growth has been incredible over the last year, growing from quarterly revenue of $36.3 million, to $52.1 million.
+As you can see below, ON24's revenue growth has been mediocre over the last year, growing from quarterly revenue of $50 million, to $48.4 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ON24's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 77.2% in Q2.
+ON24's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.3% in Q1.

-We were impressed by the exceptional revenue growth ON24 delivered this quarter.
-And we were also excited to see it that it outperformed analysts' revenue expectations.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and the revenue guidance for the full year was downgraded.
+ON24 topped analysts’ revenue expectations this quarter, even if just narrowly.
+That feature of these results really stood out as a positive.
+On the other hand, it was unfortunate to see that ON24's revenue guidance for the full year missed analyst's expectations and the revenue growth was quite weak.
 Overall, this quarter's results could have been better.
-The company is down 11.6% on the results and currently trades at $28.5 per share.
+The company is flat on the results and currently trades at $10.77 per share.

 Is Now The Time?